Have your own question? Then pitch it to us!

 Catholics believe that more lies beyond this end, and so the ashes are marked by the sign of faith — the cross — at once a symbol of God’s destruction and His greatest triumph.

-What is it that holds us back from really living?
+Some questions to reflect on during the 40 days of Lent are: What is it that holds us back from really living our best life?
 What do we have to die to — or, at the very least, fast from — in order to liberate ourselves from our bad habits?
 What do we have to give of ourselves to others, to causes, to God, so that we may stretch ourselves into new ways of being?
 How does prayer center us into growth?